goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/1-intro/_index.md

 {{% /notice %}}

 {{% notice info %}}
-Wherever you see the placeholder **{{< param "secret_password" >}}** in the following pages, use instead the specific password provided to you.
+Wherever you see the placeholder **{{< param "secret_password" >}}** in the following pages, use instead the specific password provided to you on the lab page.
 In general, whenever you need a password, even without the placeholder explicitly written, it's the same one.
 {{% /notice %}}

 As you can see the lab environment is pretty extensive.
 You basically